-Mr. Gravely focuses his practice in the areas of health law, information privacy and cybersecurity, and emergency preparedness and response issues for critical infrastructure industries.
+Formerly a partner at Troutman Sanders, Mr. Gravely focused his practice in the areas of health law, information privacy and cybersecurity, and emergency preparedness and response issues for critical infrastructure industries.
 He has represented healthcare organizations for over 20 years in a full spectrum of healthcare legal issues.
 Mr. Gravely is certified by the International Association of Privacy Professionals (IAPP) as a Certified Information Privacy Professional in the United States (CIPP/US).
 He has served as advisor on numerous initiatives related to emergency preparedness and health information exchanges.
 Mr. Gravely has authored numerous whitepapers and articles on key emergency preparedness issues, as well as health data privacy risks.

 Professor of the Practice of Public Health Leadership at the Harvard T. H. Chan School of Public Health and the Harvard Kennedy School